 Why is gender such a big deal to society?

 Gender is a foundation upon which people create a social persona.
 For many, the experience of gender feels innate, but it’s not exactly as simple as all of that.
 While gender identity – the way we experience our own bodies – seems innate from our earliest memories, the stories we tell each other about that experience aren’t.
 Those stories are culturally influenced and the stereotypical gender roles we are taught to assume are social constructs governed by cultural norms.
 A girl subjectively experiences her sexed attributes to be female and thus she easily accepts the stories our culture tells her about what that means in our society.
 This indoctrination system is in no small way, part of the bedrock of our culture.

-Intersex and trans people disrupt this system in that we are living proof that the cultural stories we tell each other about what it means to live in a body that is sexed by our culture isn’t prescribed by a God or by nature.
-It is the trans and intersex outliers of our culture that question the cultural assumption that there is any single sexed “essence” that one might point to which is innately characteristic of all males or all females.
-There are women who give birth with XY chromosomes, trans girls who are tomboys , trans women who are Dykes, effeminate trans men and practically every conceivable body/sexuality type one can conceive of.
+Intersex and trans people disrupt this system in that we are living proof that the cultural stories we tell each other about what it means to live in a body that is sexed by our culture aren’t prescribed by a God or by nature.
+It is the trans and intersex outliers of our culture that question the cultural assumption that there is any single-sexed “essence” that one might point to which is innately characteristic of all males or all females.
+There are women who give birth with XY chromosomes, trans girls who are tomboys, trans women who are Dykes, effeminate trans men, and practically every conceivable body/sexuality type one can conceive of.

-If you could make 3 wishes for the tran community, what would you wish for?
+If you could make 3 wishes for the trans community, what would you wish for?

 I would wish that our culture would support the right of body autonomy and the right to equality for all.
 I would also wish for the end of prescriptivism situated around sexed identities.